 Fortunately, this part of her journey was short lived when a doctor treating her Mother for bleeding esophageal varices intervened, helped her face reality and seek help for her own addictions.
 In her recovery she learned about the disease of alcoholism and was finally able to put a lifetime of lingering puzzle pieces together.
 But the comfort found in finding answers was overshadowed by the realization that her young daughter Catherine was at high risk for repeating these generational family cycles.
 She began a search for assistance and quickly found there was little being done to help children growing up with alcoholic/drug addicted parents.
 She did find two resources — a man in California and two women in Minnesota who were running support groups for young children.
 Cathey reached out to them and after some training decided to use her experiences as a teacher and school counselor to begin a support group for children of alcoholics in Dallas.
 The first group was held in the fall of 1982 with 7 children, including her daughter Catherine.
 By the summer of 1983 the numbers had grown to 40 and as they say, “the rest is history.”
 Cathey, her husband Wade and a few friends started a nonprofit, Rainbow Days, Inc., and Cathey began to create the first of what would evolve into multiple curricula for conducting support groups.
 The Curriculum-Based Support Group® (CBSG®) Program evolved.
 Evaluation studies were conducted to prove the efficacy and effectiveness of the Program and it was found to have positive outcomes with children from all kinds of high-risk, adverse circumstances.
 The scope of the program grew far beyond the initial groups of children of alcoholics and, in order to reach children in locations outside of Dallas, a training program was initiated to equip others in facilitating a CBSG® Program.

-Since that Fall night in 1982, more than 225,000 children have been served in the Dallas area by Rainbow Days and more than 55,000 individuals from 44 states and 2 other countries (Ecuador and England) have trained to be a CBSG® Program facilitator.
+Since that Fall night in 1982, more than 225,000 children have been served in the Dallas area by Rainbow Days and more than 55,000 individuals from 44 states and 2 other countries (Ecuador and England) have trained in a Professional Development workshop; over 21,000 of these have been trained to be a CBSG® Program facilitator.
 There are four Facilitator Manual Adaptations with more being developed.
 Millions of children impacted by Adverse Childhood Experiences (ACEs) have been taught the social, emotional and coping skills they need to help them cope with the daily challenges they experience and to know it is okay to ask for help and to believe in their purpose and future.

 In September 2018, Cathey transitioned her role from CEO of Rainbow Days, Inc. to the Director of The Trans4m Center, the training division of Rainbow Days.
 She continues to conduct workshops and trainings and develop curriculum.